Type 3 Diabetes – Causes, Symptoms & Treatment

 Be Physically Active

 Exercise makes every cell more sensitive to insulin, meaning glucose enters your cells more efficiently.
 As a result, the brain cells or neurons do not face any glucose deprivation.
-Therefore, minimising the risk of type 3 diabetes.
-Regular physical activities can reduce your risk of developing type 3 diabetes or Alzheimer’s disease by 50%.
+This minimises the risk of type 3 diabetes.

 Frequently Asked Questions (FAQs)